blainerothrock/hyperspectral-imaging-ml/tip_and_tricks.md

 ## Conversion to PyTorch
 ### Why?
 The main reason we converted this code was to learn.
-This paper's model seemed like a reactivity simple model in that it used out-of-the-box implementation of well studied components of deep learning. really just convolutional layers, fully connected layers and dropout.
+This paper's model seemed like a relatively simple model using out-of-the-box implementations of well studied components of deep learning. really just convolutional layers, fully connected layers and dropout.
 Also, this model has a state of the art on a few of the Hyperspectral imaging leaderboard on papers with code, something 100% accuracy.